nikolai-neustroev/dataviz/README.md

 ### Infrastucture
 - Automate training set definition
+- Use Apache Superset instead of Grafana
 - Use model registry (e.g. MLFlow) instead of database for model storing
 - Log model validation in experiment tracking system instead of Airflow logs
-- Make more informative and prettier plots in Grafana
+- Make more informative and prettier plots